 Apps are available for both Android and iOS as well as desktop software for Windows and MacOS.

 IPVanish operates its own servers, as opposed to other VPNs that rent or outsource to third-parties.
-In total, its server network numbers 1,000 across 60 countries, with 449 servers based in the US alone.
+In total, its server network numbers 1,300 across 75 global city locations, with 650 odd servers based in the US alone.

 The US also serves as the company’s headquarters, but don’t let that worry you.
 The firm has an internal policy of zero data retention, which means any concerns regarding privacy should be allayed.

 There’s also an option for anonymous signups that will further reduce the likelihood of activity being traced back to you.

 In our IPVanish user review, we noticed that the service displayed no lag while streaming 1080p video.
 It got a bit choppy when attempting to play online games; a workaround is to attempt to play these during off-peak hours.
 However, it’s unlikely that you’ll face complications when streaming Crackle.